NiCE-MSI/Dimensional-Cophenetic-Integrity-DCI/README.md

 ## Example: How to Process a Dataset
 ## With GUI

 1. Load a .mat saved in v7.3.
 Within the .mat, data should be saved as 'data', mzs should be saved as 'spectralChannels', and the mask should be saved as 'pixelSelection' within regionOfInterest saved as a struct.
-Otherwise, the relevant npy/csv files can be loaded.
+Otherwise, the relevant npy/csv files can be loaded without need for a .mat.

 2. Produce a t-SNE embedding with the desired hyperparameters on the t-SNE page after 'Dimensionality Reduction'.
+This produces an embedding .npy file.

 3. On the 'Open' page, load the embedding dictionary .npy file